inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 Continue the tests according to step 4 around Subscription creation in the above instructions.

-In this demonstration, test **5.2.01** Verify SMART Token Requests will also fail due to invalid token requests sent intentionally by the SMART Backend Services tests.
+In this demonstration, the "Verify SMART Token Requests" test will also fail due to invalid token requests sent intentionally by the SMART Backend Services server tests.

 #### Optional Demo Modification: UDAP Client Credentials Auth

-To use the UDAP Client Credentials with the demo, replace the 3.
-Client Registration steps above with the
+To use the UDAP Client Credentials with the demo, choose the "UDAP B2B Client Credentials" Client Security Type option and replace the 3.
+Client Registration steps above with the following:
-following:

 - In the **UDAP Client URI** input, put `http://localhost:4567/custom/udap_security/fhir`
 - Click the **SUBMIT** button and a wait dialog will display asking the tester to perform UDAP dynamic